jesusmontano/beastMode/README.md

 # beastMode

 BeastMode is a customized workout generator for the beginner to experienced athlete.
-The application features a workout form to create a workout depending on the muscle group, access to equipment, and level of fatigue.
+The application features a workout form to create workouts depending on the muscle group, access to equipment, and level of fatigue.
+Users can design quick workouts and track each workout's experience.

 [Live Demo](http://beastmodepro.herokuapp.com/#/)